Is 4GB of RAM sufficient for Windows 11?

 We don't even talk to you about playing.
 Because yes, even the least greedy games may not pass with so little RAM.
 If this is the use you want to have of it, then we advise you not to make the migration to Windows 11 right now.

-To run Windows 11 smoothly and without overloading, you need au less 8 GB of RAM.
+To rotate Windows 11 smoothly and without overload, you need au less 8 GB of RAM.

 And if you can, go up to 16 GB.
-4 GB of RAM leaves virtually no room for maneuver in your programs, which is why it is not recommended.
+4 GB of RAM leaves almost no room for your programs, which is why it is not recommended.

 The Chrome browser alone can gobble up 2GB when a few tabs are open.
 So you want to add at least 4 GB more so that you can use some programs in the background.